naeem2000/naeem2000/README.md

 </div>

-**naeem2000/naeem2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on -> Always but not limited to: React.JS, Next.JS, TypeScript -> Python - Machine Learning && Data Structures.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning -> Python, OpenAI ain't seen nothin' yet! :D
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on -> Innovative projects that contains learning curves for all involved.
+I gym to have strong arms, so that I can hoist my team mates up with me easily.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with -> Finishing a triple decked pizza.
+I always have trouble.
-- 💬 Ask me about ...
+- 💬 Ask me about -> Project ideas, client stories, problems that can be solved with ground-breaking code solutions, whats for supper.
-- 📫 How to reach me: ...
+- 📫 How to reach me -> LinkedIn & Email.
+Contact details are available on my personal website <a href="https://www.google.com" target="_blank">>Click Here<<a/>
-- 😄 Pronouns: ...
+- 😄 Pronouns -> Pro_Noun?
-- ⚡ Fun fact: ...
--->
+- ⚡ Fun fact -> I have been playing League of Legends for 7 years.
+Talk about an old gamer on one game! :D -->